-concept of sustainable development summarizes this idea and prescribes ways of promoting it.
-As such, it also reflects the more efficiency-oriented vision of the ecological agenda, and the shift from an idea of ecological preservation to an idea that the change resulting from the human impact on nature is inevitable - thus prescribing a balancing mechanism through which the tradeoffs between these three spheres can be achieved.
-Nowadays, sustainable development provides a balance between these three interdependent interests - economic development, social justice and environmental protection - rather than absolute ecological preservation.
+through which the tradeoffs between these three spheres can be achieved.
+Nowadays, sustainable development provides a balance between these three interdependent interests - economic development, social cohesion and environmental protection - rather than absolute environmental protection.

-In addition, in order to achieve such balance and assure the sustainability of the development process, sustainable development prescribes a series of substantive and procedural measures that aim at guiding policy and law making by the international community.
+In addition, in order to achieve such balance and assure the sustainability of the development process, sustainable development prescribes a series of prescriptive and procedural measures that aim at guiding policy and law making by the international community.
 As such, it is unfolded in several dimensions, e.g., sustainable use of natural resources; sound macro-economic development; environmental protection; a temporal dimension: longevity (sustainability) and promptness (urgent needs such as climate change); public participation and human rights; good governance; and integration and interrelatedness of environmental protection and development, which are cited as means of guiding this reorientation of the development process, and achieving the goals prescribed thereto.
-11
+It

 The concept of sustainable development was incorporated into international law, being present in the agenda of regional and multilateral organizations, in international treaties and national legislations worldwide, and cited by international dispute resolution bodies.
-In spite of still not being unanimously recognized as a binding principle of international law, since most of its definitions are based on "soft law" instruments, as stated by Nico Schrijver, in the field of sustainable development, international law often functions, at a high political level, as an instrument to record agreed basic principles and prudent courses of action in a legal document, more than to codify what is occurring in accordance with a generally accepted 'opinio juris' in the practice of States and international organizations.
+12 In spite of still not being unanimously recognized as a formal principle of international law, since most of its definitions are based on "soft law" instruments, as stated by Nico Schrijver, in the field of sustainable development, international law often functions, at a high political level, as an instrument to record agreed basic principles and prudent courses of action in a legal document, more than to codify what is occurring in accordance with a generally accepted 'opinio juris' in the practice of States and international organizations.
 In spite of this legal ambiguity, it is undisputed that sustainable development has become a guiding principle and a common "crosscutting" objective of the international community.
+In this regard, the use of instruments such as "impact assessment" of the effects of projects, plans, programs, policies and legislation is recognized as a procedural expression of sustainable development, giving practical meaning to the principles of prevention, public participation, good governance and integration of environmental issues on decision making processes.